curvenote/snapshot/README.md

 ## Remaining tasks

 - [ ] open original ipynb files and patch the images back in where approprirate
-- [ ] add a pre scan of the ipynb file to collect cell-id's of the subset of celsl tat should have snapshots added
+- [ ] add a pre scan of the ipynb file to collect cell-id's of the subset of cells that should have snapshots added